kennytilton/mxtodomvc/README.md

 ````
 The above is an excerpt from TodoMVC, which we will build next. `li` makes a proxy LI instance.
 Its API mirrors the HTML syntax `<li attribute*> children* </li>`. `cF` makes `:class` functional.

 `<mget` is the Matrix property reader that remembers which property is asking.
-It can be called outside formulas.
+It can be called outside of formulas.
 Dependencies are detected dynamically, meaning the tracking sees inside function calls.
-We can hide the `<mget` noise behind a simple `(defn td-completed [todo] (<mget todo :completed))`.
+This in turn means we can hide the `<mget` noise behind a simple `(defn td-completed [todo] (<mget todo :completed))`.

 In the next excerpt, the Matrix manages a model property, "model" as in MVC.
 Note `td-deleted`, hiding an `<mget`. `cI` sets that property up to tell functional  properties `:items` when `:items-raw` changes:
 ````clojure